 If you have a smoker, then you've probably tried your hand at cooking your turkey in it.
 But if not, then you totally should!
 It will probably take longer than it does to cook in the oven, but the electric smoker makes it so easy and definitely worth it.

 Try out this smoked turkey recipe from Hey Grill Hey and you won't be sorry!
 The biggest thing is figuring out the timing of it all.
 It takes about 30 minutes per pound to smoke a turkey.
 So a 14-pound turkey would take about 7 hours.
 Be sure to account for the prep time and to give it plenty of time to rest before slicing and serving, at least 45 minutes.
 It's not quick, but it's totally worth it!

 HOW TO COOK A WHOLE TURKEY IN THE OVEN

 It's pretty easy to cook your turkey in the oven.
 There are a few must-have items in order to be successful:

-- Roasting Pan – Make sure that your turkey will fit in it and that the pan will fit in your oven.
+- Roasting Pan – Make sure your turkey will fit in it, and be sure the pan will fit in your oven!

 - Turkey Oven Bag – You don't have to use one of these, you could just tent your turkey with foil.
 But these will always guarantee a super juicy turkey!

 - Meat Thermometer – This is key to cooking the perfect turkey!
-You don’t want to overdo it.
+You don't want to overdo (or underdo) it.